 Gross floor area.
 The sum of the gross area (horizontal) of all stories of a building or structure, as measured by the exterior faces of the walls or from the centerline of party or common walls separating two buildings, dwellings, or distinct and separate non-residential uses having no common exterior access.
 Gross floor area will not include: (a) elevator shafts and stairwells, accessory water tanks and cooling towers; and (b) patios, terraces, unroofed open porches/decks/pools, and outside uncovered steps.
-Any space used for a non-residetial use will be included for calculating the required off-street parking spaces for the use.
+Any space used for a non-residential use will be included for calculating the required off-street parking spaces for the use.
+These Regulations require calculation of gross floor area by excluding wetlands from the area of the lot.

 Gross floor area (Gateway Conservation Zone).
 The gross floor area in a building or structure, measured from the exterior faces of exterior walls.
 Gross Floor Area (Gateway Conservation Zone) includes any area that is capable of being used for human occupancy, including garage or attic space, whether finished or not, provided the area has structural headroom of at least six feet (6').
 A basement or first floor that is located entirely below ground surface is not included in Gross Floor Area (Gateway Conservation Zone) calculations.
+These Regulations require calculation of gross floor area by excluding wetlands from the area of the lot.

 Height.
-In measuring a building/structure, or part thereof, to determine compliance with the maximum height provisions, measurement will be taken from the level of the highest roof ridge of the building, or part thereof, or highest feature of a structure to a "ground elevation datum" consisting of the average elevation of the existing, natural grade of the lot at the perimeter of the proposed building, or the part thereof, or structure.
+In measuring a buildinglstructure, or part thereof, to determine compliance with the maximum height provisions, measurement will be taken from the level of the highest roof ridge of the building, or part thereof, or highest feature of a structure to a "ground elevation datum" consisting of the average elevation of the existing, natural grade of the lot at the perimeter of the proposed building, or the part thereof, or structure.
 A separate ground elevation datum is applicable to each building, or part thereof, having a separate roof, and to each structure on a lot.
 When any two (2) buildings having different ground elevation datum are interconnected, such as by common areas, other floor area or other architectural features or structures, the ground elevation datum applicable to the interconnection feature or structure is the same as the building having the lower ground elevation datum.
 This limitation will not apply to the following: ornamental cupolas, weathervanes, belfries, chimneys, flag or radio poles, silos, bulkheads, water tanks or towers, hose towers, scenery lofts or towers, churches, municipal buildings or structures, tanks, elevator shafts, nor heating, ventilating, air conditioning, non-commercial communications equipment or similar equipment located on the roof of a building and not occupying more than twenty-five percent (25%) of the area of the roof.